What Weighs 200 Grams Exactly

 • Mass: Mass is a measure of the amount of matter in an object.
 It remains constant regardless of location.
 The SI unit of mass is the kilogram (kg).

 On Earth, we often use the terms interchangeably because the gravitational field is relatively constant.
-However, on the moon, an object would have the same mass but a significantly lower weight due to the weaker gravitational pull.
+That said, on the moon, an object would have the same mass but a significantly lower weight due to the weaker gravitational pull.
 The conversion between mass and weight on Earth involves using the acceleration due to gravity (approximately 9.8 m/s²).

 Frequently Asked Questions (FAQs)